gooddata/gooddata-ui-sdk/docs/content/en/latest/references/visual_components/pivot_table.md

     All columns of the corresponding measure are resized to the set width.

     The new column widths are propagated via the `onColumnResized` callback array.
-All the `newWidthForSelectedColumns` items for the corresponding measure are removed.
+All the `setNewWidthForSelectedColumns` items for the corresponding measure are removed.
 The `newWidthForAllColumnsForMeasure` item is added.

 ### Resizing a column to fit its content